-This is an introductory course in the design and evaluation of interactive visualizations for data analysis.
+This is an introductory course in design and evaluation of interactive visualizations for data analysis.
 Topics include human visual perception, visualization design, interaction techniques, and evaluation methods.
 Students develop projects to create their own web-based visualizations and develop competence to undertake independent research in visualization and visual analytics.
+Pre-requisite: Data Analytics

-This course examines the role that science and evidence-based practice play in enhancing human performance in high-performance settings.
-A distinctive feature of the subject is its focus on developing students' knowledge, decision-making, and applied research skills required to plan and deliver evidence-based interventions for athletes to enhance health and performance.
-There is a strong focus on preparing graduates with relevant practical skills that high-performance sport practitioners use.
-Students will be taught to translate advanced concepts to professional practice by applying critical thinking, independent learning, and effective communication.
+This course examines the role that science and evidence-based practice plays in enhancing human performance, in high performance settings.
+A distinctive feature of the subject is its focus on developing student’s knowledge, decision-making, and applied research skills required to plan and deliver evidence-based interventions for athletes to enhance health and performance.
+There is a strong focus on preparing graduates with relevant practical skills that are used by high performance sport practitioners.
+Students will be taught to translate advanced concepts to professional practice through the application of critical thinking, independent learning and effective communication.

 This course applies statistical learning methods for data mining and inferential and predictive analytics to the field of sports science.
 The course also introduces techniques for exploring and visualizing data, assessing model accuracy, and weighing the merits of different methods for a given real-world application.
 Emphasis is placed on the analysis, interpretation, and communication of data essential in creating a toolset for transforming large, complex sports science informatics datasets into actionable knowledge.
 Pre-requisite: Data Analytics

-This subject examines the role of resistance training, aerobic/anaerobic conditioning, and other contemporary techniques that are used to prepare high-performance athletes.
-Students develop a strong understanding of the fundamental principles that underpin the training response and learn to critically evaluate emerging techniques within the strength and conditioning field.
-Additionally, this subject equips students with an in-depth understanding of training prescription that can be utilized in any field that prescribes exercise (e.g., exercise physiology, rehabilitation, and injury prevention).
-The strategies and interventions explored in this course focus on enhancing performance and reducing injury risk for high-performance athletes.
-Students will engage in problem-solving and critical thinking activities for independent learning and the effective translation of expertise into practice.
+This subject examines the role of resistance training, aerobic/anaerobic conditioning and other contemporary techniques that are used to prepare high performance athletes.
+Students develop a strong understanding of the fundamental principles which underpin the training response, as well as learn to critically evaluate emerging techniques within the strength and conditioning field.
+Additionally, this subject equips students with an in-depth understanding of training prescription that can be utilized in any field that prescribes exercise (e.g. exercise physiology, rehabilitation, and injury prevention).
+The strategies and interventions explored in this course focus on enhancing performance, and reducing the risk of injury for high performance athletes.
+Students will engage in problem solving and critical thinking activities for independent learning and the effective translation of expertise into practice.